-Minimum standards and target specifications are whole numbers except where they are published to 1 decimal place.
+Minimum standards and target specifications are whole numbers unless stated otherwise or where they are published to 1 decimal place.
 In considering whether a variety meets a minimum standard or target specification, for whole number characters the rating will be rounded to the nearest whole number e.g. if the minimum for a disease is set at 3, a variety with a rating of 2.5 would be rounded to 3 and would pass the minimum standard, but a rating of 2.4 would be rounded to 2, and the variety would fail the minimum standard.
-The same rounding to the nearest whole number also refers to disease resistance values identified in "other defined criteria" which crop committees may propose at planning meetings.
+The same rounding to the nearest whole number also refers to disease resistance values identified in "other defined criteria" which crop committees may propose at planning meetings, unless consideration to 1 decimal place is indicated.